 The Daily Cost of Peru Travel

-- Flights: Peru’s domestic airlines aren’t hideously expensive, but bus travel is standard for most backpackers.
-A few internal flights can quickly eat into a backpacking budget, and you may end up missing some incredible spots such as Huacachina along the way.
+- Flights: Although Peru’s domestic airlines aren’t hideously expensive they aren’t cheap either.
+It’s a good option for those short on time (3-5 days) but if you have more time it’s better to travel by bus this way you get to discover more destinations as well as save money.
+A few internal flights can quickly eat into a budget, and you may end up missing some incredible spots such as Huacachina or Arequipa along the way.

 - Buses: Bus tends to be the preferred travel option for travelers in Peru.
 Buses are relatively cheap but since costs can add up, especially when you factor in all the taxi costs of going to and from terminals.
 A highly recommended option is Peru Hop, the first and only hop-on, hop-off bus company which provides pick-ups and drop-offs to your hotel/hostel.
 It offers a flexible bus pass (50+ options), in which you can stay however long you want in any of the destinations, letting you enjoy at your own pace.
 Apart from this, there is onboard bilingual assistance on all their busses, as well as discounts on accommodation and restaurants in all the destinations.
 Learn more about Peru Hop here.

 - Tours & Treks: If you’re heading to Peru for the first time, you’ll almost certainly go to Machu Picchu (and maybe hike the Inca Trail).
 Then there’s a flight over the Nazca Lines, a guided trek into Colca Canyon, a stint on Lake Titicaca… the list goes on.
 Think of tours to major attractions as additional expenses and calculate your overall budget accordingly.
 Check FindLocalTrips.com for comparing operators and prices.